wangguan0402/test/README.md

 album title should be at the top, along with the album's owner.
 The photos should be displayed in sequence order, each with its date, and a caption.
-The page is the same as in the previous assignment, except that if the album is private, only the logged ­in user has permission to view the album.
-This means the `/album` can be reached either from the logged ­in user’s homepage or your main page for non ­logged in users.
+The page is the same as in the previous assignment, except that if the album is private, only the logged ¬in user has permission to view the album.
+This means the `/album` can be reached either from the logged ¬in user’s homepage or your main page for non ¬logged in users.

 #### View picture page:`/pic` [sensitive/public]

 This page displays a picture just like the previous assignment.
-It should have the caption, full­sized picture and links to previous and next picture.
+It should have the caption, full-sized picture and links to previous and next picture.
 If the user does not have access to the album this picture is in, they should not be able to see the picture.